brainboxdotcc/DPP/docpages/02_build.md

 ## 3. Build Source Code

-    mkdir build
-    cd build
-    cmake ..
+    cmake -B ./build
-    make -j8
+    cmake --build ./build -j8

 Replace the number after -j with a number suitable for your setup, usually the same as the number of cores on your machine. `cmake` will fetch any dependencies that are required for you and ensure they are compiled alongside the library.

 ## 4. Optional: Run test cases

 Run `./test` for unit test cases.

-You will need to create a `config.json` file in the directory above the executable file with a valid bot token in it.
-See the example file `config.example.json` for an example of the correct format.
+Set the following vars to values that suit your system.
+Create a test server for your test bot, where the bot has administrator.
+There really should be nobody but you and your test bot on this server, you'll have to set the server as a community server and make an event, at least one voice channel, one text channel.
+The user id can be the bot's user id.

+    export DPP_UNIT_TEST_TOKEN="ODI2ZSQ4CFYyMzgxUzkzzACy.HPL5PA.9qKR4uh8po63-pjYVrPAvQQO4ln"
+    export TEST_GUILD_ID="907951970017480704"
+    export TEST_TEXT_CHANNEL_ID="907951970017480707"
+    export TEST_VC_ID="907951970017480708"
+    export TEST_USER_ID="826535422381391913"
+    export TEST_EVENT_ID="909928577951203360"

 ## 5. Install globally